Forms (Windows)

 • SDI is an application software Interface/GUI tool that opens a single document each time in its primary window after prompting to close the previously opened one.

 • SDI contains/controls one window only at a time.
-Thus, SDI supports only one interface /application at a time and hence slow processing.
+Thus, SDI supports only one interface /application at a time, and hence, slow processing.

 • Here, each window has its menu, toolbar, and entry in the taskbar.
 Therefore, an SDI is not constrained to a parent window.
 This makes it easier for the user to view/edit the contents of the windows.